-On our Vegas vacation with the kids last month, we knew our long weekend wouldn’t be complete without a day trip to Valley of Fire State Park near Las Vegas.
-Nevada may be best known for the lights and entertainment of the Vegas strip, but it’s also filled with plenty of outdoor adventures.
+We knew our long weekend wouldn’t be complete without a day trip to Valley of Fire State Park near Las Vegas on our Vegas vacation with the kids last month.
+Nevada may be best known for the lights and entertainment of the Vegas strip.
+Still, there are plenty of outdoor adventures nearby.
 Don’t miss these top picks from our favorite things to do in Valley of Fire State Park.

 Planning a Side Trip to Valley of Fire State Park

 The best bet is to rent a car for the one-hour drive to the Valley of Fire State Park.
-Since we didn’t rent a car for our stay on the strip, we picked up a rental at a nearby hotel (there are plenty of options, so there is no need to head back to the airport to rent a car – plus the cost is much lower outside of the airport).
+Since we didn’t rent a car for our stay on the strip, we needed to pick up a rental car for this day trip.
+There are many rental options at hotels, so there is no need to make an extra trip back to the airport.
+Plus, the cost is much lower outside of the airport.

-All the stops below are easily done in a 1/2 day trip, but there is lots more to explore if you want to make a day of it.
+All the stops below are easily done in a 1/2 day trip, and there is much more to explore if you have the entire day.

-The Valley of Fire entrance fee $10, paid at the gate once you arrive.
+The Valley of Fire entrance fee is $10, paid at the gate once you arrive.

-If you want the the full Valley of Fire experience, check out Pink Jeep tours.
-They’ll drive you out to the Park to see all the best spots and learn the history of the area.
+Check out Pink Jeep tours if you want the entire Valley of Fire experience.
+They’ll drive you out to the park to see all the best spots and learn the area’s history.
 Lunch is also included.